fisicagames/faraday-game/README.md

 ## 📖 About the Game

-**Faraday Game** is an interactive simulation inspired by Faraday's Law, allowing players to explore electromagnetic induction.
-The objective is to move a magnet to change the magnetic flux through a coil, inducing electric current and lighting up a lamp.
-Players test their skills to maximize light intensity and learn about one of the fundamental principles of electromagnetism in a playful and accessible way.
+**Faraday Game** is the sixth simulation of the SHIFT series, developed in a single weekend (December 7–8, 2024).
+It illustrates Faraday's Law of Electromagnetic Induction by allowing the player to move a magnet in two distinct ways — angular (rotating in front of the coil) or linear (moving vertically through the coil) — to induce voltage and light up a lamp.

-The game demonstrates **Faraday's Law of Electromagnetic Induction**, which states that a change in magnetic flux through a coil generates an electromotive force (EMF), responsible for the electric current.
-The faster the magnet moves, the greater the change in magnetic flux, resulting in a higher voltage in the coil.
+The faster the magnet moves, the greater the rate of change of magnetic flux, and the higher the induced voltage and light intensity.
+The game was developed quickly, validating both the MVC architecture introduced in the previous simulation and a new event-flow pattern based on chained callbacks.

 ---

 ## ✨ Key Features

-* **Simple Interaction:** Single-button or touch control for accessible and engaging gameplay.
+* **Single-Button Interaction:** Single-button or touch control for accessible and engaging gameplay.
 * **Two Game Modes:**
   * **Angular Motion:** The magnet rotates in front of the coil.
-  * **Linear Motion:** The magnet moves vertically back and forth, passing through the coil.
+  * **Linear Motion:** The magnet moves vertically through the coil.
 * **Score System:** The voltage generated in the coil is converted into a score:
-  * 🥉 **Bronze:** 24 V or higher.
+  * 🥇 **Gold:** 24 V or higher.
   * 🥈 **Silver:** 60 V or higher.
-  * 🥇 **Gold:** 110 V or higher.
+  * 🥉 **Bronze:** 110 V or higher.
 * **Multilingual:** Native support for Portuguese and English.
-* **Easter Egg:** Use multiple touches (mobile) or keys (keyboard) to discover "hack mode" and generate much higher voltages.
+* **Easter Egg "Hack Mode":** Use multiple touches (mobile) or keys (keyboard) to discover a hidden mode that generates much higher voltages.
 * **Photosensitivity Awareness:** Two visual effect modes — **Intense Effects** (full experience with rapid lighting changes) and **Soft Effects** (adapted for users with photosensitive conditions).

 ---

 ## 🕹 How to Play

-**Objective:** Move the magnet as fast as possible to maximize the generated voltage and light up the lamp at the highest intensity.
+**Objective:** Move the magnet as fast as possible to maximize the induced voltage and light up the lamp.

 #### Controls

-💻 **On PC:**

-* **[ Spacebar ]** or any key: Activate the magnet motion.
+💻 **On PC:** Spacebar or any key — multiple key presses trigger the easter egg "hack mode".
-* Multiple key presses: Trigger "hack mode" for extreme voltages.

-📱 **On Mobile / Touch:**

-* **[ Tap ]** the on-screen button to activate the magnet.
+📱 **On Mobile / Touch:** Tap the on-screen button — multiple touches trigger "hack mode".
-* Multiple touches: Trigger "hack mode".

 #### Game Modes

 * **Angular:** Rotate the magnet in front of the coil.
 * **Linear:** Move the magnet vertically through the coil.

-Generate voltages above 24 V to earn medals and challenge your limits.

 ---